holbs/MEM/README.md

-# ConfigMgr
+# Intune
-PowerShell scripts for use with Microsoft Configuration Manager (SCCM), including customisations, security baselines and scripts to uninstall software
+PowerShell scripts for use with Microsoft Intune, including customisations, security baselines, custom compliance policies, and scripts to uninstall software